 The world is afraid of a Japan that does not act and lead.
 It is time for Japan to jettison its “middle-power mentality,” said US-Japan scholar Dr. Tosh Minohara.

-70 Years Strong: The US-Japan Alliance, an Edwin O Reischauer Center lecture and event, in Washington, DC (flyer).
+70 Years Strong: The US-Japan Alliance, an Edwin O Reischauer Center lecture event.

 In the early morning of February 25, 2022 Japan time — early evening of the 24th in the United States — four eminent scholars of the United StatesーJapan alliance and of American and Japanese diplomacy gathered to discuss the importance of the cross-Pacific partnership.